 The ceremony took place on the venue's rooftop deck area, which I was able to photograph without flash, just using the string lights above and some uplights at the chuppah.

 Florist: The Plant Gallery

 I love wedding venues that are revitalized and repurposed old warehouses!
 Structural features like the old exposed brick and wood beams give the space tremendous character, and the high ceilings make it a joy to photograph there.

 This particular building was originally a cotton warehouse in the 1800s, and later became a furniture store.
 From there, it's a fascinating story.
 After Hurricane Katrina, the building fell into disuse and was abandoned, and then in 2012, the front wall of the building collapsed into the street.
-The city was going to tear the entire building down, but neighbors opposed this move, and actually climbed onto the pile of bricks in protest to prevent the demolition from taking place.
+The city was going to tear the entire building down, but neighbors opposed this move, and some of them actually climbed onto the pile of bricks in protest to prevent the demolition from taking place.

-A team of local developers saved the building, and renovated it into Capulet, opening in 2018.
+The tactic worked, as a team of local developers saved the building, and renovated it into Capulet, opening in 2018.
 During the week, it's a restaurant featuring live music on most evenings, while on weekends the space is used for weddings, banquets, and other events.